etherspot/skandha/README.md

       "receiptLookupRange": 1024, # limits the block range of getUserOperationByHash and getUserOperationReceipt "etherscanApiKey": "", # etherscan api is used to fetch gas prices "conditionalTransactions": false, # enable conditional transactions
-      "rpcEndpointSubmit": "" # rpc endpoint that is used only during submission of a bundle }
+      "rpcEndpointSubmit": "", # rpc endpoint that is used only during submission of a bundle "gasPriceMarkup": 0, // adds % markup on reported gas price via skandha_getGasPrice, 10000 = 100.00%, 500 = 5%
+    }
   }
 }